cmusatyalab/openrtist/README.md

 flask run --host=0.0.0.0
 ```

-And in a separate terminal launch a celery worker:
+And finally launch a celery worker in a separate terminal:
 ```
 cd <openrtist-repo>/model-app
 celery worker -A model-app.app.celery --loglevel=info